I'm a Scottish law student. My interests include photography and music. I'm a tech geek and a lover of science.

-As, you can see from the picture below, all the color has been removed from the right-hand side of the image, while leaving the rest of it unchanged.
+As you can see in the picture below, all the color has been removed from the right-hand side of the image, leaving the rest unchanged.

 If your mind is already jumping ahead, it might have occurred to you that this panel lets you do more than remove color.
 For example, dragging the "Saturation" slider to the right would increase the intensity of the colors in your selection.
 Perhaps a more useful slider to play around would be the "Lightness" slider.
 This will let you control how light or dark your selected area is, allowing you to draw the viewer's eye to it or away from it, or to simply keep it more in line with the rest of your photo.

 That's really cool!

 Yes, yes it is.
 But it's also a little crude.
 And that was a very simple example.
 Let's kick it up a notch.
 What if you just want a small part of the photo to remain in full color?
 Well, Photoshop has this handy little option called "Select Inverse" which we're about to make use of.

 Let's go.
 Open up the image you want to use, just like we did before.
 I'm going to use the same photo as I did last time.